 Patterns don’t change easily.
 Each partner waiting on the other to repent of their ills.
 Nothing changes until one partner makes the courageous movement to put positive action into motion.
 To change the pattern, you must change your response.
 The new responses don’t magically undo years of hurtful communications, but they begin the necessary transformation.
 Hurt feelings dwelling in memory, long entrenched protections from angry responses, and thoughtless rebuttals will taint the new efforts for some time.
 Persist.
 The past will eventually begin to fade.

-As we attune, compassionately listening instead of defending, the environment slowly transforms.
-Over time, with patience, attuning to needs, fears, and desires creates security and from security, trust is born.
-Will our partner change too?
+As we attune, compassionately listening instead of defending, the environment transforms.
+Over time, with patience, our attuning to needs, fears, and partner’s desires creates security and a new era of trust begins.
+We may wonder, will our partner change too?
 Usually.
-They still have their freewill.
+They still have freewill.
 We can’t magically transform others.
-Some need the drama of conflict, that’s all they know.
-Closeness creates great rushes of energy that they can’t contain the emotions.
-We don’t need to play into the drama with our own defensive anger.
-Once we change, express our desires, and they continue in nastiness, we must make a choice.
-Stay or run.
-This is a personal choice which requires extensive personal deliberation and often outside guidance.
-But we have grown.
-We have prepared our soul for more, and openly invited our partner to come along.
-Now they must choose.
+Some, perhaps, need the drama of conflict, that’s all they know.
+Our new movements towards closeness may create rushes of discomforting energy that they can’t contain.
+We can’t play into their drama with defensive anger.
+We have lived this path and know it doesn’t work for us.
+Once we change and expressed our desires, we must patiently watch; if the nastiness continues, we must make a difficult choice—stay or run.
+This is a personal choice, requiring much thought and usually outside objective guidance (we still may be wrongly seeing ourselves as an innocent victim).